rackerlabs/support-how-to/content/rackconnect/the-rackconnect-v20-api.md

 -   Response Formats: text, JSON, XML
 -   Default Response Format: text
 -   Expected HTTP Response Code: 200
--   Description: Returns the gateway IP address for the Cloud Server.
+-   Description: Returns the gateway IP address for the cloud server.
 If the gateway IP address has not yet been assigned, an HTTP 404 response code is returned